Get the Vaccine! Wear a Mask! Wash Your Hands!

 - Staff communication and training is ongoing for personal protective equipment, handwashing, facility cleaning, and patient/staff precautions.

-- Additional communication and coordination efforts about COVID-19 are ongoing by PCHD and shared with area facilities, health department, state task force, county, and the CDC.
+- Additional coordination efforts and reporting about COVID-19 are ongoing by PCHD and shared with area facilities, health department, county, state, and the CDC.

-We will get through this!
-PCHD staff & providers greatly appreciate your support as we prepare to care for patients in need during this time.
-Thank-you!
+PCHD staff and providers greatly appreciate your support as we prepare to care for patients in need during this time.
+Stay Safe.
+Be Kind.